Get

 • Don’t push them too hard – Hunting is a physically demanding activity, so make sure not to overwork your Corgi during training sessions.

-• Start small – Start by having your Corgi hunt small game such as rabbits or hares before attempting larger game like deer or boar.
+• Start small – Start by having your Corgi hunt small game, such as rabbits or hares, before training them to hunt larger game.

 • Familiarize them with the game – Make sure to introduce your Corgi to the animals they’ll be hunting so that they know what to look for.